-The financial statements have been prepared on a historical cost basis except for the revaluation of investment property.
+The financial statements have been prepared on a historical cost basis.

-c.
 Functional and presentation currency

 These financial statements are presented in New Zealand dollars (\$), which is the Company's functional currency.
 All financial information presented has been rounded to the nearest thousand.